sonocotta/esp32-audio-dock/README.md

 ### TPA3110 vs TAP3118 designs

-Recently all Amped boards were migrated to use the new [TPA3118](https://www.ti.com/product/TPA3118D2) amp.
+Recently, all Amped boards were migrated to use the new [TPA3118](https://www.ti.com/product/TPA3118D2) amp.
 Benefits that the new TPA3118 amp brings:

 - It is more efficient (about half the heat with the same output power, compared to TPA3110), so the board can sustain higher power for longer
 - It has a true MUTE pin that can be connected to the GPIO and shut down the output driver when no audio is playing
-- It can be powered from a 5V source, so if you're not looking for maximum power, you can use a USB-C power alone
+- It can be powered from a 5V source, so if you're not looking for maximum power, you can use a USB-C power adapter alone
 - Being a newer design, it has better audio quality.
 I can't hear it, but people say it sounds better

 ## Features